Fishing on your charter in the BVI

 How To Obtain A Fishing License

-While dropping a line in the water may seem harmless, doing so without a proper license can result in undesirable consequences.
-Fishing without a license may lead to hefty fines, incarceration, and an impounding of the offender’s yacht.
+While dropping a line in the water may seem harmless, however doing so without a proper license may lead to hefty fines.

 Alternatively, fishing licenses can be obtained easily through a few different avenues.
 Although their offices are closed on weekends, prospective fishermen can visit the country’s Department of Conservation and Fisheries, found in Road Town, Tortola.
 Another option is to buy a license from a water sports shop in the area, such as Island Surf and Sail or Last Stop Sports, also located in Tortola.